Most efficient solar panels 2024

 Solar panel efficiency is calculated by dividing the module power rating (Pmax) by the area (m2) at STC (1000W/m2)

-Panels built using ‘Interdigitated back contact’ or IBC cells are the most efficient, followed by heterojunction (HJT) cells, TOPcon cells, half-cut and multi-busbar monocrystalline PERC cells, shingled cells and finally 60-cell (4-5 busbar) mono cells.
-60-cell poly or multicrystalline panels are generally the least efficient and equally the lowest cost panels.
+The most efficient panels are those made using Interdigitated back-contact (IBC) cells or variations of back-contact (XBC) cells, followed by heterojunction (HJT) cells, TOPcon cells, half-cut and multi-busbar monocrystalline PERC cells, shingled cells and finally 60-cell (4-5 busbar) mono cells.
+The now largely obsolete poly or multi-crystalline panels are the least efficient and equally the lowest cost panels.

 Comparison chart of the most efficient solar panels

-Below is the latest Clean Energy Reviews downloadable chart of the top 25 most efficient residential solar panels for September 2024.
+Below is the latest Clean Energy Reviews downloadable chart of the top 20 most efficient residential solar panels for December 2024.
 PV cell technology details are included for comparison.

-Most efficient solar panels September 2024 full chart
+Top 20 most efficient solar panels chart

 Why efficiency matters